 Prerequisites: None - This course will examine the various tonalities, meters and compositional structures that characterize the various music styles from the Mediterranean region.
 This is a survey course focused on the folk music from the Mediterranean with a spotlight on how melody is the defining and dominant feature of the music.
 Students will explore modal systems with limited harmonic progression and tonalities not always consistent with western tonal systems and metric forms.
 The influence of religious music, the differing ethnic traditions, and the sociocultural differences of the principal music sources will be reviewed and studied.
 Listening, performing, songwriting, and sight singing are the main activities of this course.

-PIXX-XXX Private Instruction - 2 credits - Students can take private lessons on any instrument with a Berklee Professor.
+PIXX-XXX Private Instruction (All Instruments) - 2 credits - Students can take private lessons on any instrument with a Berklee Professor.
 Cost is $2,586.

 COND-211 Conducting 1- 1 Credit

 Prerequisites: ET-211 or ET-231 - Techniques of conducting vocal and instrumental music.
 Fundamental beat patterns.
 Discussion and study of terminology, problems of tempo, phrasing, and articulation.